jenskeiner/lintr/docs/project_plan.md

    - Only exclusion patterns
    - Both inclusion and exclusion patterns
    - Edge cases like empty pattern lists

+### Rule Set Discovery and Creation
+1. When implementing rule set discovery and creation:
+   - Handle rule sets in multiple passes to ensure dependencies are properly resolved
+   - Create rule sets with direct rules first, then create empty rule sets for nested-only sets
+   - Add nested rule sets last to ensure all dependencies exist
+   - Clean up rule sets that have no rules and no valid nested sets
+   - Provide clear error messages when rule sets cannot be created or nested sets are not found

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.